Zileuton extended-release tablets

 - you are allergic to any ingredient in zileuton extended-release tablets

-- you have liver disease or abnormal liver function tests
+- you have liver disease or persistent abnormal liver function tests

 Contact your doctor or health care provider right away if any of these apply to you.